pablo142f/clipboard/README.md

 The next microservice is protected by authentication, use the Bearer token created in registration or login to be able to call the next services.

+*Example of an incorrect token or if the token is not supplied:*

 ![My Image](./images/2.png)

 ___